Read these tips to make your life easier come tax time — and find out what to do if you make a mistake on your return.

 Making a minor mistake on your Individual tax return (IR3) isn’t the end of the world and you needn’t send in a corrected return.
 You may be able to simply correct the mistake in your next return, or call Inland Revenue to discuss your situation.

-How to correct an IR3 error — Inland Revenue
+How to correct an IR3 error (external link) — Inland Revenue

 If you’re self-employed or run a business and have areas in your house set aside for work, you’re likely to be able to claim some of your expenses.
 Examples might include portions of your power, phone and internet bills, as well as your rates.